Nothing to Hide (2018 film)

-Nothing to Hide (Le Jeu [lə ʒø]) is a 2018 French dramatic comedy film directed by Fred Cavayé, adapted from the 2016 Italian film Perfect Strangers by Paolo Genovese.
+Nothing to Hide (Le Jeu [lə ʒø]) is a 2018 French dramatic comedy film written and directed by Fred Cavayé, adapted from the 2016 Italian film Perfect Strangers by Paolo Genovese.

 Plot

-A group of old friends and their partners meet up one evening for a dinner party hosted by Marie and Vincent.
+A group of longtime friends and their respective wives meet up one evening for a dinner party hosted by Marie and Vincent.
 A rare lunar eclipse is also expected to occur on the same evening.
-At the dinner table, after hearing of Ben's questionably humorous story of a woman who found out about her husband's extramarital affairs only upon his death at the hospital after looking through the messages on his unlocked mobile phone, the group then starts discussing their phone lock settings and sharing information on their phones with their partners.
+At the dinner table, after hearing of Ben's questionably humorous story of a woman who found out about her husband's extramarital affairs only upon his death after looking through the messages on his unlocked mobile phone, the group starts discussing their phone lock settings and sharing information on their phones with their spouses.
 To spice up the dinner, Marie then suggests a game where everyone surrenders their phones to the centre of the table and any messages, emails, or calls received on anyone's phone would have to be shared with everyone else.
-As the game progresses, more secrets begin to unravel, putting doubts on their friendships and marriages.
+As the game progresses, more secrets begin to unravel, casting doubts on their friendships and marriages.